texta-tk/texta-tk.github.io/source/importer.rst

 ===========

 * description - Normal description to separate any given task from the other ones.
-* index - Name of the newly created index, please note that Elasticsearch index naming restrictions apply.
+* index - Name of the newly created index, please note that Elasticsearch :ref:`index <index_concept>` naming restrictions apply.
 * separator - Only needed for .csv files, defaults to a coma (,).
 Allows to configure the separator for csv files.